KirklandLab/CutandTag_Alignment_QC/README.md

 + `use_fastq_qc`: whether to run FastQC, MultiQC, and FastQ Screen
 + `use_duplicate_cap`: whether to cap duplicate fragments
 + `duplicate_cap_max`: maximum number of identical fragments retained at each genomic position
-+ `use_downsampling`: whether to randomly downsample final analysis BAMs
++ `use_downsampling`: whether to randomly downsample the duplicate-capped or aligned BAM when creating final analysis BAMs
 + `downsample_target_mode`: method used to select the downsampling target
 + `downsample_target_fragments`: manual target used when `downsample_target_mode: "manual"`
 + `downsample_minimum_acceptable_fragments`: minimum acceptable depth used when `downsample_target_mode: "lowest_with_floor"`